neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

     CREATE CONSTRAINT IF NOT EXISTS FOR (p:Company) REQUIRE (p.cusip) IS NODE KEY;
     CREATE CONSTRAINT IF NOT EXISTS FOR (p:Manager) REQUIRE (p.filingManager) IS NODE KEY;

+Now, let's create indices, to make searches of related data more efficient.

+    CREATE INDEX IF NOT EXISTS FOR (p:Company) ON (p.cusip);
+    CREATE INDEX IF NOT EXISTS FOR (p:Manager) ON (p.filingManager);

 That should give this:

 ![](images/12-constraint.png)